-- F: Retention factor in ash - E: Enrichment factor (as listed above)
+F: Retention factor in ash

+E: Enrichment factor (as listed above)

 Where the average concentration of trace elements in the fuel burnt at the site is known, then this data should be used.
 In the absence of site-specific data then the use of company-wide average data is acceptable.
-In the absence of any data on trace element content of fuels, then the following analysis can be taken as typical.
+In the absence of any data on trace element content of fuels, then the following analysis can be taken as typical for an internationally traded bituminous coal.

 Element Concentration in bituminous coal (mg/kg, dry)

 Arsenic 5

 Cadmium 0.2

 Chromium 25

 Copper 25

 Mercury 0.1

 Nickel 30

+Lead 20

-Lead 20 Zinc 25
+Zinc 25